-Riley's work has been published in Poetry, the Threepenny Review, and The McSweeney’s Book of Poets Picking Poets (2007), and has been featured on Poetry Daily.
-He has received a Pushcart Prize and the J. Howard and M.J.
-Wood Prize from Poetry magazine.
+Riley's work has been anthologized in The Open Door: 100 Poems, 100 Years of Poetry Magazine, (2012), The Oxford Anthology of Contemporary American Poetry (2014), Poems of the American South (2014), and The McSweeney’s Book of Poets Picking Poets (2007).
+He has received the Whiting Writers' Award, a Pushcart Prize, the J. Howard and M.J.
+Wood Prize from Poetry magazine, a NEA fellowship and a Lannan Literary fellowship.
 His first book, Romey's Order (2010), received the Kate Tufts Discovery Award, The Believer Poetry Award, and a Witter Bynner Award from the Library of Congress.

 Poems By ATSURO RILEY

 Healing by Mistake

 Poems from Richard Kenney, Eliza Griswold, Lucie Brock-Broido, Atsuro Riley, and Mary Karr.

 Ashbery translations of Rimbaud, plus poems from Laura Kasischke, Atsuro Riley, and C.K.
 Williams.